 Diagnosis

-During well-baby visits, doctors typically check for hip dysplasia by moving an infant's legs into a variety of positions that help indicate whether the hip joint fits together well.
+During well-baby visits, healthcare professionals typically check for hip dysplasia by moving an infant's legs into a variety of positions that help indicate whether the hip joint fits together well.
+If hip dysplasia is suspected, a hip ultrasound might be ordered to check the hip joint for signs of dysplasia.

 Mild cases of hip dysplasia can be difficult to diagnose and might not start causing problems until you're a young adult.
-If your doctor suspects hip dysplasia, he or she might suggest imaging tests, such as X-rays or magnetic resonance imaging (MRI).
+If your healthcare team suspects hip dysplasia, they might suggest imaging tests, such as X-rays or magnetic resonance imaging (MRI).

 Treatment